davemlz/eemont/docs/index.rst

 How does it work?
 -------------------

 Earth Engine classes, such as ee.Image and ee.ImageCollection, are extended with eemont.
-New methods are added to these classes to make the code more fluid.
+New methods and constructors are added to these classes in order to make the code more fluid by being friendly with the Python method chaining.

 Look at this simple example where a Sentinel-2 collection is pre-processed and processed in just one step: